Active Part-Time Faculty

 Dan Bos currently teaches guitar lessons at Westmont College.
 Dan is an award-winning composer, record producer, and performer living in Santa Barbara.
 He has written music for clients, such as Target Stores, Office Depot, ABC Television, HGTV, Coldwell Banker, March of Dimes, David Jay Photography, and Dane Sanders Photography.
 His composition "Pendulum" won a 2009 ADDY Award.
 He has produced all the Westmont Chapel recordings as well as recordings for Westmont Phoenix, Santa Barbara Community Church, Philip Ficsor & Emma Lou Diemer, Cal State Channel Islands, Montecito Covenant Church, Elise Witek, and Leif Tinsley.
 He has been teaching guitar to students of all ages and skill levels for over 12 years specializing in contemporary rock and popular music.
 He earned his Bachelor of Arts in Music and Religious Studies from Hope College (Holland, MI). www.truetoneproductions.com

-Jim Connolly is a composer and performer living in Santa Barbara, California.
+Jim Connolly, string bass instructor, is a composer and performer living in Santa Barbara, California.
 He writes music for The Gove County Philharmonic, The Gove County String Quartet and Lit Moon Theatre.
 He has composed for choir, musical saw, five string violin, string quartet and various chamber ensembles.
 He plays the double bass, saw, banjo, piano and sings.
 He attended New England Conservatory.
 Jim has received five Independent Theater Awards, numerous commissions, grants, ASCAP Plus Awards and in 2001 was listed as one of the twenty-five most intriguing people in Santa Barbara.
 He has collaborated or performed with Nate Birkey, Gilles Apap, Jeff Kaiser, Brad Dutz, Headless Household, Jeff Bridges, Vinny Golia, Eugene Chadbourne, Cougar Estrada, Anna Abbey and his brother Kevin Connolly.
 The Gove County String Quartet is Laura Hackstein and Sally Barr on violin, Kirsten Monke on viola and Jim Connolly playing bass.
 The Gove County Philharmonic has included Ron McCarley on clarinet, Jeff Kaiser playing trumpet, Bruce Bigenho on piano, Jim Bement and Brett Larson on accordion, Gilles Apap and the members of The Gove County String Quartet are the strings.
 For listening and more information please visit http://www.jimconnollymusic.com

 Born in Romania, Emil Dorian Cristescu left the country in 1986.
 After a few years spent in Italy, Germany, Switzerland he moved to United States where he went back to school.
 A Bachelor’s Degree in voice/performance from the University of Arizona, a Master’s Degree from Indiana University and a Doctoral Degree from University of California at Santa Barbara, gives him more than adequate academic background but also a vast performing background.